nmielnik/notes/sso-talk-10-12-2016/README.md

 # Client
-* We've built a bunch of clients to allow new applications to just take an additional dependency and be able to secure endpoints quickly
+* We've built a few clients to allow new applications to just take an additional dependency and be able to secure endpoints quickly
 * [digital-sso-client](https://github.com/websdev/digital-sso-client)
   * node/express npm module
   * sailsjs npm module